Tseegi-N/Ghost-Work-Guide/README.md

 ## TL;DR – Ghost Work Super Guide

-1. What is ghost work?
+**1. What is ghost work?**

 Labor done by humans but perceived as automated—think content moderation, data labeling, AI training, survey filling.
 It’s often hidden behind platforms like Amazon Mechanical Turk, Outlier, and Prolific.

-2. Why should you care?
+**2. Why should you care?**

 It’s low-pay, unstable work with little protection.
 You’re not considered an employee, which means:
-- No minimum wage and benefits
+&nbsp;- No minimum wage and benefits
-- No legal protection
+&nbsp;- No legal protection
-- No union rights
+&nbsp;- No union rights
-- Often emotionally taxing
+&nbsp;- Often emotionally taxing

-3. Platforms Covered:
+**3. Platforms Covered:**
-- AMT – flexible, but has the worst rep for exploitation
-- Outlier – pays better but is glitchy, high barrier to entry
-- Prolific – good community and ethics, but competitive and limited slots
+&nbsp;- AMT – flexible, but has the worst rep for exploitation &nbsp;- Outlier – pays better but is glitchy, high barrier to entry &nbsp;- Prolific – good community and ethics, but competitive and limited slots

-4. What’s in the guide?
+**4. What’s in the guide?**
-- Step-by-step onboarding tips
+&nbsp;- Step-by-step onboarding tips
-- Best practices to avoid burnout & scams
-- Tools, forums, and plug-ins that workers use
-- Community resources (Reddit threads, Discords, YouTubers)
-- Transparency tactics to help you earn more, waste less time
+&nbsp;- Best practices to avoid burnout & scams &nbsp;- Tools, forums, and plug-ins that workers use &nbsp;- Community resources (Reddit threads, Discords, YouTubers) &nbsp;- Transparency tactics to help you earn more, waste less time

-5. Who is it for?
+**5. Who is it for?**

 College students (like Smithies!), side hustlers, or anyone just trying to make a quick buck safely without falling into the trap of unpaid labor.